andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/5 Function.md

 # Questions

 - [ ] Explain in your own words what a function is, and why it is useful.
 - [ ] Explain function definition and function call in your own words.
 - [ ] Explain parameters in your own words.
 - [ ] Explain `return` in your own words.
 - [ ] What is the difference between `return` and `print` inside a function?
 - [ ] What exactly happens if a function doesn't have a `return` statement?
 - [ ] Write a function that takes a list of numbers and returns their average.
+- [ ] Explain method in your own words.